cheprasov/ts-react-global-state/README.md

 - Allows to have seceral Global States.
 - It supports Functional & Class Components.

+### Ideas to do:
+- Create a function for generation nested Global States easy.

 ### 1. How to install

 ```bash